AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 1. **Data Types** allow you to define the individual attributes.
    For example, define the field holding a teacher's name as **Text** and their years of service as **Number**.
 1. The data types **Content Reference** and **Fragment Reference** allow you to create relationships to other content within AEM.
 1. The **Fragment Reference** data type allows you to realize multiple levels of structure by nesting your Content Fragments (according to the model type).
-This is vital for your data modeling.
+This is vital for your content modeling.

 For example:
 ![Content Modeling with Content Fragments](assets/headless-modeling-01.png "Content Modeling with Content Fragments")